FerretDB/FerretDB/website/blog/2023-03-08-mongodb-vs-postgresql.md

 ### ACID Compliance

-ACID (Atomicity, Consistency, Isolation, and Durability) capabilities ensure that database transactions are always consistent and reliable, which is critical when handling sensitive or financial data.
+ACID (Atomicity, Consistency, Isolation, and Durability) capabilities ensure that database transactions are always consistent and reliable, which is critical when handling highly sensitive data.
 PostgreSQL is ACID-compliant by default, making it highly suitable for databases that require transactional workflows.

-On the other hand, While MongoDB does support ACID transactions, it's not entirely ACID-compliant by default.
+On the other hand, while MongoDB does support ACID transactions, it's not entirely ACID-compliant by default.
 Instead, it offers several flexible options for data consistency and reliability, such as read/write concerns and multi-document transactions.
 These features allow you to configure your database to the level of data consistency and reliability you need.